YMCA Camp Abnaki

 Click to View Sessions

-Day Camp Session 2: July 4 – July 8 (Waitlist only)
+Day Camp Session 2: July 3 – July 7: Waitlist Only

-Day Camp Session 6: Aug 1 – Aug 5 (Waitlist only)
+Day Camp Session 6: July 31 – Aug 4: Waitlist Only

-Day Camp Session 7: August 8 – August 12 (Waitlist only)
+Day Camp Session 7: August 7 – August 11: Waitlist Only

 Your choice of tier is voluntary and offers an opportunity for families to support the true cost of operating the camp.
 The tier you choose in no way influences your camper’s experience.
 Day camp tuition includes a $15 per week credit for the camp store!
+Siblings receive a $50 discount.
 Day campers will also receive a free gift from the camp store each session they attend.

-Deposit: please note there is a non-refundable deposit of $50 for every day camp session.
+Deposit: please note there is a non-refundable deposit of $100 for every day camp session.
+Final payment for all camp sessions is due May 1, 2023.

 If you are interested in financial assistance, there is an application that is part of the registration process.
 Please note that YMCA Camp Abnaki’s day camp program is not eligible to receive Vermont state child care subsidy.
 The registration deposit must be included with any registration and financial aid application.